chanhee-kang/twieet-sentiment-analysis-LSTM/README.md

 # Predcting Sentiment LSTM
-<h3>The model predicts sentence whether it is postive, negative, netural</h3>
+<h3>The model predicts sentence whether it is postive, negative, or netural</h3>

 ## Datasets
 You can download from: [https://www.kaggle.com/c/tweet-sentiment-extraction] <br>